DataEngineeringLabs/arrow2-convert/README.md

 # Arrow2-derive - derive for Arrow2

 This crate enables converting between arrays of rust structures and the Arrow memory format as represented by arrow2 data structures.
 Specifically, it exposes a `ArrowStruct` derive macro, which can be used to annotate a structure to derive the following:
-- A arrow2::array::MutableArray, which is used for serialization, and converted to an arrow2::array::Array for use by the the rest of the Arrow/arrow2 ecosystem.
+- A arrow2::array::MutableArray, which is used for serialization, and converted to an arrow2::array::Array/arrow2::array::StructArray for use by the the rest of the Arrow/arrow2 ecosystem.
-- A typed arrow2::array::Array which can be used to deserialize back to the original array.
+- A typed iterator and deserialization logic over a arrow2::array::StructArray which can be used to deserialize back to the original array.

 The following features are supported: